73menta/biblia-app/README.md

->I don't own any of the code in this repository, I have only adapted the texts to a version in spanish and catholic and did little changes
+>I do not own any of the code in this repository, I have only adapted the texts to a version in spanish and catholic and did little changes

 ## Installation